 Did you know that recurring givers are more generous?
 Recurring givers, on average, give

 in spontaneous gifts above and beyond their recurring donations.
 So what steps can you take to increase recurring giving in your church?
-Check out our free ebook, Grow Recurring Giving, and discover the tools and strategies you can implement to increase generosity.
+Check out our free ebook, Start with Generosity, and discover the tools and strategies you can implement to increase generosity.

 IMPLEMENT DIGITAL TOOLS

 If you’re a church leader looking to increase generosity and engagement, we’d love to partner with you and give you tools that can make a dramatic difference for your church.
 At Pushpay, we offer online giving tools, donor development tools, church management software, and a mobile app.
 Schedule a demo with us to learn more.